steverodrig/ReadMe-Generator/README.md

   ## Description

   The goal of this project is to provide as self generating readme markdown file.
-It will aumatically give a document structure and will autopopulate 8 fields based on answers you provide to prompted questions.
+It will automatically give a readMe markdown document structure and will auto-populate 8 fields based on answers you provide to prompted questions.
 If you wish to leave all answers blank it will still provide you with a bare bones structure.

   ## Table of Contents